Sunday, February 24, 2013 at 8:14 AM

-Hell, Day-Lewis is so good that he could win an Oscar for playing a role he initially turned down because he did not think he could do the character justice.
-Surely not least because he’s not American; notwithstanding that this appears to be no stumbling block for a surprising number of foreign actors who play American characters more convincingly than American actors do.
+But Day-Lewis is so good that he could end up winning an Oscar for playing a role he initially turned down because he did not think he could do the character justice.
+Perhaps because he’s not American; notwithstanding that this has proved no stumbling block for a surprising number of foreign actors who have played American characters quite convincingly.

 Still, Hugh Jackman in Les Misérables deserves honorable mention for pulling off the improbable feat of both acting and singing like a first-rate performer, which is much more than I can say for his main co-star Russell Crowe – whose acting was an ode, but who sang like a toad.